 The Federal Depository Library Program (FDLP) was established by Congress to ensure that the American public has access to its Government's information.
 The New Hampshire State Library receives government information at no cost from the Government Printing Office as part of this program.
 The library provides local, no-fee access to government information in all formats as part of the reference and information services provided to the public. government information in all formats in an impartial environment with professional assistance.

 The State Library maintains a collection of Library and Information Science (LIS) materials in all formats.
 An emphasis is placed on acquiring material on policy and procedure issues addressed in all service areas of public libraries.These materials are acquired to aid the New Hampshire library community to meet their responsibilities to operate their libraries according to accepted and best practices in traditional and technological environments.
 The collection includes a comprehensive collection of periodicals to supplement research in the field of library science.

 To search the LIS collection, enter search terms and select C - LIBRARY SCIENCE

 from the list of search limits on the state library catalog's Advanced Search page.

 Talking Books exists to meet the reading needs and interests of New Hampshire residents who are physically unable to see, handle or process printed material comfortably.
 The program lends a wide variety of books and magazines, recorded by professional actors.
 Most of these are produced by the Library of Congress and a full catalog is available on-line.
 We also lend the equipment to play these books and magazines.
-Our collection also includes descriptive videos.

 New Hampshire Book Bag Program